Duško Dukić

 Duško Dukić (Душко Дукић; born 21 June 1986) is a Serbian retired football defender.

 Club career

 Early career

-Born in Zadar, SR Croatia, SFR Yugoslavia, Dukić began his youth career already in Serbia at Jedinstvo Paraćin where plays six years.
-In 2001, he was for three years at Partizan's youth squad.
+Born in Zadar, SR Croatia, SFR Yugoslavia, Dukić began his youth career in Serbia at Jedinstvo Paraćin where he played for six years.
+From 2001, he was at Partizan's youth squad for three years.

 Jedinstvo Paraćin

-He signed his first professionally contract in 2004 for locals Jedinstvo Paraćin.
-The younger right-back scored one goal in his thirty appearances.
+He signed his first professional contract in 2004 for local club Jedinstvo Paraćin.
+The right-back scored one goal in his thirty appearances for the club.

 Vlasina

 He was loaned out for season 2006-07 at FK Vlasina making eighteen appearances.

 FC Vitebsk

-He signed with Vitebsk in 2007 winter just for six months time where plays four matches.
+He signed with Vitebsk in 2007 winter for just six months, playing four matches.

 Jagodina

-This time he was loaned out to Jagodina for few months.
+This time he was loaned out to Jagodina for a few months.

 Albania

 He played with Bylis and Korabi in Albania.

 Hajduk Kula

-In this three years Dukić was at the best form in his career attract the eye of Partizan and Red Star Belgrade.
-However, he remain at Hajduk.
+Dukić played for Hajduk for three years.
+During this time he attracted the focus of Partizan and Red Star Belgrade.
+However, he remained at Hajduk.